astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 at some (so far) unknown velocity.
 A spacetime diagram for this situation is shown in {numref}`BobAshaFig`.

-At some earlier time, we define an event P on the worldline of Asha.
-Since Asha is traveling slower than light, any light that leaves Asha at the time of event P will reach Bob before Asha does, and therefore before event
-Q.  Call this event, when the light from P reaches Bob, event S.  There is one more event we need, which is when light would have to leave Bob to reach Asha precisely at event P.  Call this event R.  All these events are marked in {numref}`BobAshaFig`.
+At some earlier time (compared to Q), we define an event P on the worldline of Asha.
+Since Asha is traveling slower than light, any light that leaves Asha at the time of event P will reach Bob before Asha does, and therefore before event Q.  Call this event, when the light from P reaches Bob, event S.  There is one more event we need, which is when light would have to leave Bob to reach Asha precisely at event P.  Call this event R.  All these events are marked in {numref}`BobAshaFig`.

 To sum up the narrative of these events, therefore, we have Bob emitting light at R that reaches Asha at P, bounces off Asha and returns